akhilesh0090/Load_Prediction/README.md

 This project aims to develop a machine learning model for short-term load forecasting (STLF) in a power system.
 The model predicts the load type (e.g., Light Load, Medium Load, Maximum Load) based on historical data of energy consumption and related features.

 # Summary
-I have used google colab for this project
+I have used google colab for this project.
-After importing data intitally data is studied to find categorical and numerical column datatype of column is checked we check for duplicates also but there are none
+After importing data intitally data is studied to find categorical and numerical column. datatype of column is checked. we check for duplicates also but there are none.
-Then we do preprocessing.
+Then we do preprocessing,
-we find null values.
+we find null values,
-we replace null values with mena values using imputer then we check frequency distribution fro different features then we do Exploratory Data Analysis, we look for outliers using boxplot we check skewness to get idea which method should be used for removing outliers as data is skewed then we use IQR then we replace outliers with median values using IQR Splitting data into features and target variable
+we replace null values with mean values using imputer.
+Then we check frequency distribution for different features.
+Then we do Exploratory Data Analysis, we look for outliers using boxplot.
+We check skewness to get idea which method should be used for removing outliers as data is skewed we use IQR.
+Then we replace outliers with median values using IQR.
-Split the data into train and test sets then we do Feature Engineering
+We splitted data into features and target variable and then into train and test sets.
-Convert categorical variables like "Load_Type" into numerical using label encoding Feature scaling using standard scaler
+Then we do Feature Engineering converting categorical variables like "Load_Type" into numerical using label encoding, Feature scaling using standard scaler.
-Apply SMOTE sampling on train and test data
+We apply SMOTE sampling on train and test data.
-Model training, tesing and validation is done for 4 models machine learning algorithms for classification, such as logistic regression, decision trees, random forests, or gradient boosting classifiers classification metrics such as accuracy, precision, recall, and F1-score to evaluate the model's performance on the test set
+Model training, tesing and validation is done for 4 machine learning algorithms for classification, such as logistic regression, decision trees, random forests and gradient boosting classifiers. classification metrics such as accuracy, precision, recall, and F1-score to evaluate the model's performance on the test set.

 ## Project Overview